Alcampopiano/STATSLAB/README.md

 - group and single-subject statistics & figures
 - all common categorical comparisons (within, between, mixed, 1&2 way)
 - correlate waveforms with external measures (e.g., RTs, personality scores)
-- automatic scatter plots and LOWESS curves at any latency
+- automatic scatterplots and LOWESS curves at any latency

 See the nice wiki: